-MANAGEMENT DISCUSSION AND ANALYSIS THREE AND SIX MONTHS ENDED SEPTEMBER 30, 2020 AND 2019
+MANAGEMENT DISCUSSION AND ANALYSIS THREE AND NINE MONTHS ENDED DECEMBER 31, 2020 AND 2019

 The COVID-19 pandemic has multiple effects on the Company and its employees.
-We have recently instituted new retail protocols and procedures in all our retail facilities including the use of PPE, instituting mandatory physical distancing between employees and patrons and installing plexiglass dividers at all check-out counters and tasting bars.
-Additionally, the company has revamped its manufacturing procedures to insure physical distancing and the use of appropriate protective equipment with all manufacturing and delivery staff.
+Diamond has recently instituted new retail protocols and procedures in all its retail facilities including the use of PPE, instituting mandatory physical distancing between employees and patrons and installing plexiglass dividers at all check-out counters and tasting bars.
+Additionally, the Company has revamped its manufacturing procedures to insure physical distancing and the use of appropriate protective equipment with all manufacturing and delivery staff.